hemantaph/ler/docs/_build/html/_sources/autoapi/ler/index.rst.txt

    .. py:method:: store_ler_params()

-      Function to store the parameters of the LER model.
+      Fuction to store the parameters of the LER model.
 This is useful for reproducing the results.